 Minimally Invasive Biopsies

 Minimally invasive biopsies are performed with the help of a small camera, generally called an endoscope.
-Using a camera allows the surgeon to see inside of the patient without having to perform a major surgical incision.
+Using a camera allows the surgeon to see inside the patient without having to perform a major surgical incision.
 This helps reduce the patient’s recovery time.
 The camera guides the surgeon’s tools and helps in obtaining a tissue sample from the tumor.

 The tissue sample collected from the mesothelioma is sent to a lab, where it is tested by pathologists.